-While just 10 years ago, you’d be hard pressed to find any ready made egg substitute worth eating on its own, you can easily toss at least two or three into your basket the next time you hit the grocery store.
+While just 10 years ago, you it would have been hard to find any ready made egg substitute worth eating on its own.
+Now, you can easily toss at least two or three into your basket the next time you hit the grocery store.
 Best of all, there are even more options on the way.
-Here are the best vegan egg alternatives available now.
+Here are the best vegan egg alternatives available at the moment:

 Vegan eggs have never been the same since JUST hit the scene—in a very good way.
 Pioneering the liquid egg space with their mung bean-based scramble, they’ve since expanded to heat-and-eat folded egg patties, sous vide egg bites, and soon, frozen scrambled egg meals, complete with veggies and seasonings.
 Identical in taste and texture to the original inspiration, this is the brand you’re most likely to find in mainstream supermarkets, cafes, and restaurants across the US.

-When you want a tofu scramble that’s seasoned to perfection without worrying about additional ingredients, this is the solution for you!
+When you want a tofu scramble that has the perfect seasoning without worrying about additional ingredients, this is the solution for you!
 It comes out of the package ready to eat or mix up into other savory meals.
+Delish!

 Combining versatility with convenience, Simple Eggless began as merely a liquid scramble, but has since branched out into eggless patties, plant-based egg, cheese, and sausage bites, and even a frozen plant-based breakfast sandwich.